lmri-met/metpyrad/docs/source/topics/hidex300_class/hidex300_components.rst

 ---------

-The ``Hidex300`` class includes several private constants that are used to define specific parameters and configurations for processing measurement data from Hidex 300 SL outpu CSV files.
+The ``Hidex300`` class includes several private constants that are used to define specific parameters and configurations for processing measurement data from Hidex 300 SL output CSV files.
 These constants help standardize the data parsing and processing operations, ensuring consistency and accuracy.
-Here is a description of each class constant and its purpose:
+These constants are not intended to be called directly by the user but are essential for the internal workings of the class.

+These are the private constants in the ``Hidex300`` class:

 1. **_ROWS_TO_EXTRACT**:
    Specifies the rows to extract from the CSV files.